diglit/volunteer-toronto-volunteer-drivers-app/README.md

 4) When the ticket is approved by 2 developers and a dev manager, you can merge it in.
 After you merge, move your ticket to done in the kanban board.
 That's a finished ticket!

+## Asking Questions

+We all want to help each other out, but we don't always have the time to do so.
+So if you have any questions, first I'd like to point you to this website: https://jvns.ca/blog/good-questions/ .

+Second, I'd like you to try to think like a developer.
+If you're stuck, try to find keywords that point to why something isn't working, and search those keywords on Google, or Stackoverflow.

+If you're still stuck, please open an issue with the label *help*.
+The title of the issue should be what your question is, and the description should include revelant details.
+Opening issues is important for two reasons.
+First, the issues will be documented so that if anyone else has the same problem, they'll be able to find the answer quickly.
+Second of all, if you create an issue, it's possible some of the other developers have already solved that issue and will be able to help you.

 ## Developer Environment

 ### Operating System